thalessac/rateio/README.md

 First you'll need to provide:

+**1. Invoice values:**

-1. Invoice values: insert them in the forms you'll find on the top of the Notebook, as they appear on the invoice
+Insert them in the forms you'll find on the top of the Notebook, as they appear on the invoice

 *   `taxa_adm` (Taxa de administração)
 *   `fetransp` (Repasse FETRANSPOR)